Qatar Airways denies talks to buy SpiceJet stake

 “Qatar Airways categorically denies it is interested in investing in Spicejet or any other Indian airline,” CEO Akbar al-Baker said in a statement.

-“This is pure speculation by individuals who deliberately want to spread such unfounded rumours to raise the stock value of their entities.”
+“This is pure speculation by individuals who deliberately want to spread such unfounded rumors to raise the stock value of their entities.”

-Al-Baker said Qatar Airways would only look at investing in India once it believed that laws and regulations in the country had been “properly liberalised”.
+Al-Baker said Qatar Airways would only look at investing in India once it believed that laws and regulations in the country had been “properly liberalized”.

 SpiceJet said in a statement earlier in the day that it was premature to comment on the possibility of selling shares to any investor, but that some interest had been shown after a recent rule change allowing foreign carriers buy stakes in local airlines.